FREE Personal Injury Claims Quiz

 The Consequences of Premises Liability

-Just as there is a wide variety of premises liability cases, there is a wide variety of injuries that can be caused by them.
-Any hazard that causes the victim to slip and fall down can cause fractures or broken bones as well as head trauma that can lead to a concussion or even a skull fracture.
-Cuts and bruises are also possible depending on the nature of the surface.
-Swimming pools can lead to drowning incidents, which can be life-threatening if the victim does not quickly get assistance.
-If the drowning victim goes without oxygen for too long, then that could cause brain damage.
+Just as there is wide variety among types of premises liability cases, so is there great variation among the injuries that can be caused in such scenarios.
+Any hazard that causes the victim to slip and fall down can cause fractures or broken bones, as well as head trauma that can lead to a concussion or even a skull fracture.
+Cuts and bruises are also possible, depending on the nature of the surface.
+Swimming pools can lead to life-threatening drowning incidents if a victim does not quickly gain assistance.
+If the drowning victim goes without oxygen for too long, that could cause brain damage

-The inhalation of toxic substances could cause all manner of problems, from respiratory diseases all the way up to mesothelioma, which is a form of cancer.
-A fire could result in burns of various degrees; third-degree burns and higher could result in serious injury that requires surgical intervention.
-An attack from a dog could result in deep bite marks that could cause significant blood loss.
-Plus any bacteria in the dog’s mouth could lead to nasty infections, and there is, of course, the emotional trauma of getting attacked by the dog.
-Premises liability can result in a wide variety of very serious injuries, which is why we do not take those kinds of cases lightly.
+An attack from a dog could lead to deep bite marks that may cause significant blood loss.
+Additionally, any bacteria in the dog’s mouth could lead to nasty infections.
+There is also, of course, the emotional trauma of being attacked by the dog.
+Premises liability can lead to a wide variety of serious injuries, which is why we do not take those kinds of cases lightly.

 Schedule a Free Consultation Today